rust-lang/rfcs/text/0000-http-index.md

 [unresolved-questions]: #unresolved-questions

 * Should the changelog use a more extensible format?
-* Instead of one file that gets reset, maybe it could be split into series of files (e.g. one per day or month, or a previous file ending with a filename of the next one).
+* Instead of one file that gets reset, maybe the changelog could be split into series of files (e.g. one per day or month, or a previous file ending with a filename of the next one).
 * Can the changelog be compressed on the HTTP level?
 There are subtle differences between content encoding and transfer encoding, important for `Range` requests.
 * Should freshness of files be checked with an `Etag` or `Last-Modified`?
 Should these be "statelessly" derived from the hash of the file or modification date in the filesystem, or explicitly stored somewhere?
 * How to configure whether an index (including alternative registries) should be fetched over git or the new HTTP?
 The current syntax uses `https://` URLs for git-over-HTTP.